 I can’t tell you how many times I made and tweaked this recipe until I managed to get exactly what I was looking for: a chai concentrate that is not too sweet and allows the flavors of the spices to come through.

-I have made this recipe countless times since I first posted about it nearly 7 years ago and let me tell you: it holds up.
+I have made this recipe countless times since I first posted about it years ago and let me tell you: it holds up.
 It is still my go-to when I want to make chai at home and save myself a few bucks at the coffee shop.

 It’s pure heaven alongside a banana oat muffin or baked apple cider donut or even a slice of pumpkin cake with cream cheese frosting.